Glass for City Council 2020

 PayPal Donation Code

-Non-monetary contributions are much appreciated as well.
-You can help by discussing the issues mentioned above with others, writing the newspaper, posting on social media, and - if you agree that Brett would serve you well on Council - displaying his campaign signs at your home and/or business.
+Non-monetary contributions are absolutely vital as well.
+You can help by discussing the issues mentioned above with others, writing the newspaper, posting on social media, and - if you agree that Brett would serve you well on Council - displaying signs at your home and/or business.
+(More on this below.)

-Yard signs: Want a yard or window sign?
+Want a yard or window sign?
 Click here or e-mail at the address below for immediate delivery!
+(And, yes, we will keep an inventory of signs and remove them for you after the general election.)

 Contact information as image